Information on all IAC events will be posted below as it becomes available. All luncheons are scheduled to begin at Noon.

 L. Welch Pogue Award Dinner

-The prestigious annual L. Welch Pogue Award for lifetime achievement in aviation will be presented to CEO of Airlines for America (A4A) Nicholas E. Calio, on Tuesday, September 9, 2025.
+The prestigious annual L. Welch Pogue Award for lifetime achievement in aviation will be presented to Doug Parker, on Thursday, September 10, 2026.

 The L. Welch Pogue Award is jointly presented by the International Aviation Club and Aviation Week Network.